When Access Disappears

 I wasn’t thinking about the day of the fall, but it came back anyway.

 I heard the sound—sharp, hollow.
 I ran barefoot through the hallway.
-She was on the floor, one arm folded under her, the other braced against the wall like it might hold her back from falling farther.
+She was on the floor, one arm folded under her, the other braced against the wall as if it might hold her back from falling farther.
 Her breath was shallow.

-I’ve lifted people from wreckage.
-I’ve carried them out of fire, pulled them from water.
-I’ve held necks still and found pulses in the middle of chaos.
+I’ve lifted people from wreckage, carried them from fire, pulled them from water.
+I’ve held necks still and found pulses in chaos.
 But this—watching her fall, knowing I wouldn’t get there in time—was something else entirely.

 They don’t teach you that.
 They don’t teach you that sometimes love means staying still.
-That it isn’t always about fixing.
-That holding back can hurt more than stepping in.
+It isn’t always about fixing.
+Holding back can hurt more than stepping in.

 When I opened the car door, she looked startled.